 THIS TOOLKIT IS INTENDED TO BE USED IN CONJUNCTION WITH THE REPORT CARDS on Child & Youth Sex Trafficking materials available online at reportcards.sharedhope.org.
-These materials are organized by state and by the six areas of law analyzed under the advanced legislative framework.
-These materials are designed to be printed and used in conjunction with the Toolkit to compile a customized analysis for your state and your key issues.
-To identify the important issues for your state, review your state's Analysis Report, which includes recommendations for addressing legislative gaps under the advanced legislative framework.
+Those materials are organized by state and by the six areas of law analyzed under the advanced legislative framework and are designed to be printed and used in conjunction with this Toolkit to compile a customized analysis for your state and your key issues.
+To identify the important issues for your state, review your state's Analysis Report, which includes recommendations for addressing statutory gaps under the advanced legislative framework.